aw-studio/fjord-playground/README.md

 # Fjord Playground

-Fjord playground is an example project for fjord.
+Fjord playground is an example project for the [fjord](https://www.fjord-admin.com) admin panel.
 It gives an overview of the functions and the possibility to try them out.
-You can simply visit the project on [demo.fjord-admin.com](demo.fjord-admin.com) or install it locally.
+You can simply visit the project on [demo.fjord-admin.com](https://demo.fjord-admin.com) or install it locally.

 ## Install